-A lot can change in 100 years.
+A lot can change in more than 100 years.
 Technologies improve, communities evolve, people come and go.
 But to withstand a century of disruptions, you must be built on a solid foundation.
 At HDR, that foundation has always been our communities.

 When H.H.
 Henningson founded the Henningson Engineering Company in Omaha, Nebraska, in 1917, his focus wasn’t on mega projects or global expansion.
 It was on helping rural Midwest towns adapt to a changing world.
 He brought power to the plains and water treatment systems where it was needed most.